Renato Tarifeño

-Renato Nicolás Tarifeño Aranda (born September 6, 1996) is a Chilean footballer who currently plays for San Luis de Quillota.
+Renato Nicolás Tarifeño Aranda (born September 6, 1996) is a Chilean footballer who plays as a forward for Provincial Ovalle.

 Club career

 In 2023, Tarifeño joined Unión Bellavista from Coquimbo for the Copa Chile, alongside former professional players such as Ángel Carreño, Eladio Herrera, Mario Aravena, Gustavo Fuentealba, Gary Tello, among others.
 In the second half of the same year, he joined Deportes Limache, winning the league title.
+In June 2025, was loaned out to San Luis de Quillota.

-In June 2025, Tarifeño signed with San Luis de Quillota.
+On 28 January 2026, Tarifeño joined Provincial Ovalle.

 International career

 Tarifeño represented Chile U20 at the 2014 Torneo Cuatro Naciones Chile.

 Personal life

 He is nicknamed Tari, a short form of his surname.